Vanguard (video game)

-is a scrolling shooter arcade video game developed by TOSE.
-It was released by SNK in Japan and Europe in 1981, and licensed to Centuri for manufacture in North America in October and to Zaccaria in Italy the same year.
+is a 1981 scrolling shooter video game developed by Tose and published by SNK.
+It was released in Japan and Europe in July 1981, and licensed to Centuri for manufacture in North America in October and to Zaccaria in Italy that same year.
 Cinematronics converted the game to cocktail arcade cabinets in North America.
+It is the second game to be developed by Tose, who was not credited for being outsourced under SNK, after Sasuke vs. Commander.

-The player flies a ship through forced-scrolling tunnels with sections that move horizontally, vertically, or diagonally, to reach a boss at the end.
-The ship is controlled with an 8-way joystick, and it can fire in four directions via four buttons in a diamond arrangement.
+Vanguard is one of the first shooters with forced scrolling, following Scramble and Super Cobra from earlier in 1981 and released the same month as Cosmic Avenger.
+Like Sega's Space Odyssey, also from 1981, there are both horizontally and vertically scrolling sections; Vanguard adds portions with diagonal scrolling.
+The player flies a ship through tunnels to reach a boss at the end.
+The ship is controlled with an 8-way joystick.
+Four buttons in a diamond arrangement allow shooting in four directions independent of the ship's movement.

 Atari, Inc. released a port for their Atari 2600 console in 1982 and the Atari 5200 in 1983.
 Vanguard II, an arcade sequel with top-down, multidirectional scrolling, and gameplay similar to Time Pilot '84, remained obscure.

 Plot

 The Gond has been terrorizing nearby space colonies with its periodic raids of destruction.
 The time has come to put an end to his reign of terror.
 The player has been selected to pilot an advanced fighter ship with high offensive capabilities, and must enter the cave inside the asteroid where the Gond makes his home, and safely fly through every zone; the Mountain Zone, Rainbow Zone, Styx Zone, Stripe Zone, Bleak Zone, and the City of Mystery (aka Last Zone) where the Gond is rumored to reside.
 The player must take the Gond out, and succeed in the mission.
 If unsuccessful, the colonies will be doomed.